MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

   positions of ‘Machine Learning AI’ with \\207k and ‘Data Science and Research’ with \\204k.

-## 7.2 Exploring the Entry-level Data Analysis subgroup
+## 6.2 Exploring the Entry-level Data Analysis subgroup

-This section focuses on the **‘Entry-level Data Analysis subgroup’** as it pertains to the business task.
+This section focuses on the **‘Entry-level Data Analysis subgroup’** as it represents the scope of the business task.

 How do different factors, such as experience level, company location, company size, and work setting, impact variations in salary?